mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/member3.rst

         13    {{Olympic.Poolid}}
         14    </td>

-Lines 4,7,10,13 prints attribute of the pool and line 1,2 creates a box which makes user able to delete the row by ticking and pressing delete button at the bottom of the page.
-By ticking this box html file will send message “deletepools” with a key to the python application and python will do rest of the operation.
+Lines 4,7,10,13 prints attribute of the olympic and line 1,2 creates a box which makes user able to delete the row by ticking and pressing delete button at the bottom of the page.
+By ticking this box html file will send message “deleteolympics” with a key to the python application and python will do rest of the operation.

 2.2.2.olympicsadd.html file